JustinFourie1993/Better-Bodies/README.md

 - This site was deployed to GitHub pages in these steps.

   - In the GitHub repository, navigate to the Settings tab
-  - In the settings secttion click on the pages tab
+  - In the settings section click on the pages tab
   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 - Here is a link to the deployed pag - <a href="https://justinfourie1993.github.io/Better-Bodies" target="_blank">Better Bodies</a>

 # Credits

 ## Content